RanSuLab/Drug-Toxicity-Prediction-MultiLabel/README.md

-# Drug-Toxicity-Prediction-MultiLabel
+# Drug-Toxicity-Prediction-MultiLabel-Project
-A multi-label learning model for predicting drug-induced toxicity in multi-organ based on toxicogenomics data
+A multi-label learning model for predicting drug-induced toxicity in multi-organ based on toxicogenomics data.

 # Keywords